 The viewer of the share link will not see any records that are hidden in this view.
 In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the viewer will need to refresh the page to see the most up-to-date version of the view.

 If you'd like to take extra precautions to ensure that the configurations of your view share links won't get accidentally changed (and you're on an Airtable Pro plan), you can lock the view being shared, which will prevent all collaborators from altering a view's configuration until it's been unlocked by someone with creator permissions.

 Note that if the shared view exposes a column containing linked records, only the names of those linked records will be exposed.
 Any viewers of your shared view link will not be able to open up a linked record to see all of the fields of that link record, as they would be able to do if they were collaborators with full access to the base.

 When you share a view, you will be given a share link to a read-only page showing only the records in the given view.
-You can then send this share link to anyone, or even embed this view on your own site.
+You can then send this share link to anyone, with or without an Airtable account, or even embed this view on your own site.

 The first step is to create a view for sharing.
 Then, click the share link button in the view bar.
 This will bring up an option to create a shareable grid, calendar, gallery, or kanban view link.